MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 <h2 id="interactive-or-service">Interactive vs. service</h2>

-You can run your agent as either a service or an interactive process.
+You can run your self-hosted agent as either a service or an interactive process.
 After you've configured the agent, we recommend you first try it in interactive mode to make sure it works.
 Then, for production use, we recommend you run the agent in one of the following modes so